30 Juicy Facts About Gucci

 In 2015, fashion designer Alessandro Michele took over as the Creative Direction.
 Since then, sales have grown by 12% and Gucci is even more prominent at world-class events such as Milan Fashion Week.

-It was the first brand to host a fashion show at Westminster Abbey, London, which took place in 2017.
+It was the first brand to host a fashion show at Westminster Abbey, London, in 2017.

 Gucci’s Chime for Change project aims to help empower young girls and women and has successfully funded over 200 different projects so far.